 EGEC, the European Geothermal Energy Council, is a non-profit international organisation founded in ...

-The GEOENVI project has the objective to make sure that deep geothermal energy can play its role in Europe’s future energy supply in an increasingly sustainable way and to create a robust strategy to answer environmental concerns.
-It will engage with all geothermal stakeholders to ensure the exchange of best practices, the test of harmonized methods in selected areas and then, to facilitate its replication across Europe.
-The project is funded by the European Union’s Horizon 2020 research and innovation programme and coordinated by EGEC.
+The GEOENVI project had the objective to make sure that deep geothermal energy can play its role in Europe’s future energy supply in an increasingly more sustainable way and to create a robust strategy to answer environmental concerns.
+It engaged with all geothermal stakeholders to ensure the exchange of best practices, the test of harmonized methods in selected areas and then, to facilitate its replication across Europe.
+The project received funding by the European Union’s Horizon 2020 Research and Innovation Programme and was coordinated by EGEC Geothermal.

 The concept of Life Cycle Assessment (LCA) allows analysis and comparison of the environmental impacts of different energy production technologies over their life cycle stages – from extraction of raw materials to production, transport, use and end-of-life.